Incidence angle modifier#

 Types of models#

-IAM is sometimes applied only to the beam component of in-plane irradiance, as the beam component is often the largest contributor to total in-plane irradiance and has a highly variable AOI across the day and year.
-However, in principle IAM should be applied to diffuse irradiance as well.
-Modeling IAM for diffuse irradiance is complicated by the light coming from a range of angles.
-IAM for direct irradiance is comparatively straightforward because the entire component has a single angle of incidence.
+In principle, IAM should be applied to all components of incident irradiance.
+In practice, IAM is sometimes applied only to the direct component of in-plane irradiance, as the direct component is often the largest contributor to total in-plane irradiance and has a highly variable AOI across the day and year.

 The IAM models currently available in pvlib are summarized in the following table: